Confined conditions, stressful scenarios, tough training: The life of a Singapore submariner

 One of the two SSDTs at the training centre, the simulator provides the crew with training in steering and controlling a submarine, emergency drills as well as co-ordination between crew members in the steering and diving section.

-This particular SSDT replicates the steering control console of the RSN’s Challenger class submarine, while the other is used to mimic the console of the RSN’s Archer class submarine.
+This particular SSDT replicates the steering control console one of the RSN’s Archer class submarines, while the other is used to mimic the console of one of the RSN’s Challenger class submarines.

 While reporters gave the SSDT a go - to varying degrees of success - a three-man crew of ME2 Ho, ME4 Kelvin Kwok and Captain (CPT) Gabriel Tang executed a series of drills flawlessly.